¿Es normal perder cabello todos los días y cuándo hay que preocuparse?

 • New products or medications you’ve started using

-You can also perform the “pull test”: Gently tug a small section of hair (about 60 strands).
-If more than 6 hairs come out, it might indicate excessive shedding and warrants further evaluation.
+Performing the pull test can also help gauge shedding.
+Gently tug a small section of hair (around 60 strands).
+If more than 6 hairs come out, it may indicate excessive shedding and warrant further evaluation.

 When Should You See a Specialist About Hair Loss?